grexor/pybio/README.md

 ### Genomic Coordinates

-All genomic coordinates we operate with inside oybio are 0-based left+right inclusive.
+All genomic coordinates we operate with inside pybio are 0-based left+right inclusive.
 This means, when we say for example 100-103, this would include coordinates 100, 101, 102 and 103.
 The first coordinate is 0.

 **Important**

 Refseq and Ensembl GTF files are 1-indexed.
-When we read files from refseq/ensembl, we perform -1 on all coordinates to keep this in line with other coordinate structures inside pybio (which are all 0-indexed).
+When we read files from refseq/ensembl, we substract 1 on all coordinates to keep this in line with other coordinate structures inside pybio (which are all 0-indexed).

 ### Authors